gurayyildirim/stayontop/README.rst

 stayontop
 ===========================================

-Development instances on AWS need to be shutdown off-hours.
+Development instances on AWS EC2 need to be shutdown off-hours.

 This small project tries to address this need providing a clear config file in yaml.
 * You can specify which instances must be stopped/running all the time.
 * By default all instances are set to be stopped off-hours
 * You can set all instances with a specific project tag to be open
+* Assumes office hours are between 07:00 - 19:00
+* Assumes EC2 instance tags: "project"
+* Assumes EC2 instance name matches  instance tag "Name"

 A sample config file: